AndreaMacaluso/RTSEngine/README.md

 Rendering, input handling and networking are planned as separate layers in order to preserve deterministic simulation behavior.

+## Disclaimer

+This project is a personal learning and engineering challenge aimed at building a Real-Time Strategy (RTS) engine from scratch.

+Features such as pathfinding, unit management, building construction, resource economy, world state management, and AI are implemented as part of the learning process.

+As a result, some solutions may prioritize educational value and architectural clarity over production-level optimization.

 ## Project Structure

 RTSEngine.Core -> deterministic simulation logic